An Earthquake, A Death God and A New World

 "Inoichi.
 It'll have to be you then.
 The mind has no language after all."
 The Old Man said, turning to address the Blond.

-I knew that at a tiny five foot zero I looked petite and delicate.
-I also knew that my large green eyes and my relatively pretty face, framed by wavy black hair, looked sweet and fragile.
-At the time I thought that I could perhaps use my naturally innocent looks to gain sympathy from the four strangers.
+I knew that at a petite five foot zero I looked small, childlike and delicate.
+More than once, I've heard people tell me that I looked fragile.
+Men would hesitate to squeeze hard when shaking my hand, and even girls would open heavy doors for me.
+Naively, I thought that I could perhaps use my naturally harmless looks to gain sympathy from the four strangers.

 The Blond Man pulled my face to look at his and then our eyes met.
 At first, nothing happened, then I suddenly became very aware of a lump in my mind.
 I know that's a bad description but that's all I can say.
 It started out as a foreign bump then it spread suddenly and painfully.
 The warmth that flowed in me began to boil without warning.
 It felt as if I was being cooked from the inside.
 I screamed and screamed and I was only vaguely aware of the Blond Man hastily pulling away from me.
 His expression was one of shock and surprise.
 He firmly held my thrashing body down as I was liable to fall off the bed any second.